Biden hopes for 'rational' Republican response on guns

 "Our memorial to them must not be just a day when we pause and pray," Biden said.
 "It must be a daily commitment to act, to come together, to be worthy of the price that was paid."

-In his earlier statements on guns, Biden said he'd not spoken to Republicans on the issue "but my guess is ... they're going to have to take a hard look."
+In his earlier statements on guns, Biden said he'd not spoken to Republicans on the issue "but my guess is ... they're going to have to take a hard look".

 There is nowhere near enough support from congressional Republicans for broader gun measures popular with the public — like a new ban on assault-type weapons or universal background checks on gun purchases.
 Still, Democratic advocates hope meaningful measures could still pass.